RESOStandards/transport/proposals/data-provenance.md

 # Section 4.
 Contributors
 This document was written by [Joshua Darnell](mailto:josh@reso.org), and [Cody Gustafson](mailto:cody@fbsdata.com).

-Thanks to those who attended the Winter 2024 RESO Dev Workshop for their feedback during the creation of this specification.
+Thanks to Ivaan Nazaroff, Paul Stusiak, Sam DeBord, and others who attended the Winter 2024 RESO Dev Workshop for their feedback during the creation of this specification.
 <br />

 # Section 5: References